Consumer Ownership Guide · Skincare · 2025–2026

 Extractive

-Founder exit in 2023 combined with conglomerate ownership…
+Founder departure in 2023 combined with Shiseido's conglomerate…

 Tokyo, Japan